ufal/UMR/doc/entities.md

 a book, a movie, or a CD.
 But even here the prototypical reading is that the name refers to the single intangible work, not to one of its copies.

+### law

+This is a top-level class with two types: `court-decision`, `treaty`.
+Supposedly the class itself should be used for actual laws.
+There is a need for other types, such as a named dean's regulation at a university.

+One could say that laws are close to publications; but they can hardly be categorized as a cultural artifact.

 ### cultural-activity

 This is a top-level class without definition and without types.
 It would be useful to have an example.
 See also `event` below.

+### event

+This is a top-level class with currently 8 types: `incident`, `war`, `natural-disaster`, `earthquake`, `conference`, `game`, `festival`, `ceremony`.
+Besides the usual problem that types are not defined, it is not clear why `earthquake` shall be distinguished from other natural disasters.
+It is also unclear why `cultural-activity` is a class separate from `event`.

+Furthermore, note that this concept denotes events as entities, although events are typically processes (refer to the main distinction between entities, states and processes, shown in Table 1 in Section 3-1-1 of the UMR guidelines).
+Section 3-1-1 even uses the term “event” to refer to all processes in any packaging, plus entities and states when used in predication.
+Nevertheless, if an event has a name (such as _Druhá světová válka_ “World War II”), it is covered by this taxonomy.
+It would be helpful to have an annotated example here.

 ### to be continued...